hweihwang/codex-up/README.md

 # codex-up

-**Codex latest main build, full access, pre-configured — in one command.**
+Build and install Codex from `main` with a preconfigured local setup.
-Dead-simple updater/installer for the Codex CLI (Rust).
-It installs prerequisites, builds from **`main`**, drops `codex` on your `$PATH`, and writes a **YOLO** config: full access, no prompts, warning hidden.
+A small installer for the Codex CLI (Rust).
+It installs prerequisites, builds from the tip of **`main`**, adds `codex` to your `$PATH`, and can write a permissive local config (no approval prompts, unsandboxed).

 Upstream (original repo): https://github.com/openai/codex

-- Tracks **`main`** by default (latest commit)
+- Tracks **`main`** by default (tip-of-`main`)
 - **Pin any release** with a tag (e.g. `0.47.0` or `rust-v0.47.0`)
 - Always available as **`codex`** (installed to `~/.local/bin/codex`)
 - Works on **macOS** and **Linux**; auto-installs `git`, `curl`, **Rust**, and `ripgrep` if missing
-- **Pre-configured** for unsandboxed mode (see “Defaults” below)
+- Defaults to a permissive, unsandboxed mode (changeable; see “Defaults”).

 ## What This Is

-- Tiny, auditable wrapper to build and install the upstream OpenAI Codex CLI from source.
+- Simple, auditable wrapper to build and install the upstream OpenAI Codex CLI from source.
-- Always tracks latest `main` by default; supports pinning to tagged releases.
+- Tracks `main` by default (tip-of-`main`); supports pinning to tagged releases.
-- Ships opinionated defaults for maximum local capability (unsandboxed, no prompts).
+- Offers optional permissive defaults for local development (unsandboxed, no approval prompts).
 - Not a fork, not a replacement UI — just an installer and config bootstrap.

 ## Who This Is For

-- Builders who want the newest Codex CLI in minutes.
+- Builders who want the current Codex CLI from `main` quickly.
 - Power users comfortable with unsandboxed, no-approval workflows.
 - Researchers, plugin/tool authors, and maintainers testing against `main` or specific tags.
 - Teams using ephemeral/dev machines where a fast, reproducible setup is useful.